GenericMappingTools/gmt/doc/rst/source/colorbar.rst

 scale, all be equal size, or by providing a file with individual tile widths.
 The font used for the annotations along the scale is specified by :term:`FONT_ANNOT_PRIMARY` while any unit placed at the side of the bar is controlled by :term:`FONT_ANNOT_SECONDARY`.
 If a label along the bar is requested, it is plotted with :term:`FONT_LABEL`.
+But mind you that the modern mode theme scales down the size of annotations and labels based on the colorbar length for improved legibility.
+So, in modern mode scripts it might look that these parameter settings are not working correctly.
+If you may want to increase font sizes to compensate the scaling effect the solution is to use the online ``--FONT_ANNOT_PRIMARY=...`` construct.
 For a full overview of CPTs, see the Technical Reference section on :ref:`Color palette tables <CPT_section>`.

 .. figure:: /_images/GMT_colorbar.*
    :width: 500 px